Rothenburg ob der Tauber

 Yep, it's... picture-esque indeed.

-Kobolzellerturm (left) and Siebertsurm, seen from the south, but in the opposite direction you see...
+Kobolzellerturm (left) and Siebersturm, seen from the south, but in the opposite direction you see...

-...one of Rothenburg's most photographed sites (Siebertsurm und Kobolzellerturm am Plönlein)
+...one of Rothenburg's most photographed sites (Siebersturm und Kobolzellerturm am Plönlein)

 Herrngasse at the Georgsbrunnen